metio/terraform-provider-k8s/docs/data-sources/prometheusservice_services_k8s_aws_workspace_v1alpha1_manifest.md

 Optional:

 - `alias` (String) An optional user-assigned alias for this workspace.
-This alias is for user reference and does not need to be unique.
+This alias is for userreference and does not need to be unique.
 - `tags` (Map of String) Optional, user-provided tags for this workspace.